Jogos de Natal 1982

 As a result of the withdrawal of the Belgian team from Blankenberge following the completion of the first recording, the second version of the programme went ahead with only three of the original four teams and was - for obvious reasons - renamed Trio.

-Even with the second recording, the problems continued and the BBC, in particular, were concerned that the programme was not of a broadcastable standard.
+Even with the second recording, the problems continued and the BBC, in particular, were concerned that the programme was not technically fit for broadcast.
 The surviving 1" master tapes retain their BBC VT Recording Report forms and these are quite damning about the technical quality of the recording.
 The earliest, dated 28th November 1982, notes: "Vision of variable quality.
 One camera produces bent verticals on picture.
 Most of material is 4th or 5th generation."
 A subsequent report (dated 9th December 1982) included within the 1" master tape of the edited transmission version pulls no punches: "Possibly the worst quality show I have ever seen in every respect.
-It doesn't off-lock [break up] however, so satisfactory for TX (transmission)."
+It doesn't off-lock [break up] however, so satisfactory for TX [transmission]."

 The BBC listings magazine Radio Times was advised of the programme title and content for their Christmas double-issue and the BBC1 transmission was scheduled for 6.00-6.50pm on Thursday 30th December 1982.
-However, even over and above the technical concerns mentioned previously, there was something of a storm brewing with It's A Knockout's star presenter, Stuart Hall, who was allegedly disgruntled about not being a part of the next phase for the series, at its centre.
+However, even over and above the technical concerns mentioned previously, there was something of a storm brewing with It's A Knockout's star presenter, Stuart Hall at its centre, allegedly disgruntled about not being a part of the next phase of the series.
 It soon became apparent that the programme was now something of a hot potato and was eventually pulled from the schedule to keep Hall - then a very big name at BBC Manchester - onside.
 It was replaced with a hastily compiled retrospective, Best of Knockout, hosted by Hall.
 You can read more about this in Knockout TV.
 As the Christmas issue of Radio Times had a lead time of nearly a month back in the early 1980s, by the time the change was made to the schedule it was too late to replace the Trio listing with one for Best of Knockout.
 Without that listing, of course, It's A Knockout fans would not have noticed the substitution or been aware that there was a new JSF-type series which had been made and then not broadcast.

 The BBC did not retain a copy of Trio in their television archives and the result was never publicised in Great Britain.
 However, two 1" broadcast master tapes have been preserved in a private collection since the 1980s.
-One of these is the final programme, complete with Vince Hill commentary, while the other - about 50 seconds longer - is an edit from prior to Hill's dubbing session.
+One of these is complete with Vince Hill commentary, while the other - about 50 seconds shorter - is a later edit that omits Hill's dubbing session, potentially in readiness for Stuart Hall to record a replacement voiceover (something which did not transpire).

 The surviving 1" master tapes of the BBC version of Trio.